-There is a lift to the first floor near the exit to the East Front Gardens to the east of the palace.
+There is a lift to the first floor near the exit to the Great Fountain Gardens to the east of the palace.
 Please ask a State Apartment Warder for directions.
-A warder accompanies all visitors using the lift.
+A warder need to accompany all visitors using the lift.

-Distance from the West Gate (main entrance) to lift: 160 metres
+Distance from the West Gate (main entrance) to the lift: 160 metres

 Distance from the lift to the Great Hall: 110 metres